-As the original International HAMster (with Hit & Miss Mag – Australia’s number one roller derby magazine), I have done my fair share of jet setting in the name of roller derby.
+As the original International HAMster (with Hit & Miss Mag – Australia’s number one roller derby magazine), Wheels McCoy has done her fair share of jet setting in the name of roller derby.

-While it comes with some caveats (as every skater and the reasons we take our skates anywhere might be different) here is my checklist for what to pack for your next derby adventure!
+While it comes with some caveats (as every skater and the reasons we take our skates anywhere might be different) here is Wheels McCoy's checklist for what to pack for your next derby adventure!

 This might seem obvious, but roller skates cannot be taken in hand luggage for domestic flights in Australia (at least, not without a lot of protest which is more trouble than it’s worth imo) so make sure they are safely stored away in your checked luggage.